Franklyc/Transcript-companion/README.md

 - **Customizable Prefix/Suffix:** Add custom prefix and suffix text to your transcripts before sending them to the LLM.
 This allows you to provide additional context or instructions to the model, shaping its output to better suit your needs.
 - **Real-time Streaming:** View LLM responses in real-time as they are generated, providing immediate feedback and a dynamic interaction with the model.
 - **Clipboard Integration:** Easily copy the processed transcript content to the clipboard for use in other applications.
+- **Bilingual Support (Chinese/English):** The GUI now supports both Chinese and English.
+You can switch between languages within the application.

 ## Requirements